Freedom Mobile requested a website redesign better suit their brand change, and create a more engaging experience for their customers.

 After site launch, we found the average bounce rate dropped from 60% to 45%!
 We increased revenue and converted over $300K in sales.
 As well as helped over 40,000 users to find a store to complete purchases!

 But… is this the best solution?
 I decided to kickstart another design process to find out.

-For the secondary design process I chose to follow the 5 Plains of UX Methodology.
+For the secondary design process I chose to follow the 5 Planes of UX Methodology.
 I’ve used this methodology in the past when setting out to solve design problems that already have a desired outcome, such as an app or in this case a new shiny website!

-I created two personas based off the data collected in the Strategy Plane. these personas are evolved from target demographics and the customers Freedom Mobile wants to help most.
+I created two personas based off the data collected in the Strategy Plane.
+These personas are evolved from target demographics and the customers Freedom Mobile wants to help most.

 The strategy team provided me with personas during project kick off.
 However the personas were marketing focused, and didn’t address the design problem.
-I created my own personas to ensure I understood who i was designing for and what their pinpoints were with the Freedom website.
+I created my own personas to ensure I understood who I was designing for and what their pinpoints were with the Freedom website.
 I conducted research with my friends and family to gain further insight into why they would look at Freedom’s Website, what their personal story was with cellphone providers, and where they needed my help.
 The personas acted as a north star for the entirety of the project, and aided me in my design process to design a human centric solution.